-We all are very habituated with the sight of a massive billboard on streets, but seldom do we see a manhole covered with an art-piece.
+We all are very used to the sight of a massive billboard on streets but seldom do we see a manhole covered with an art piece.
 Whenever we are going to see something like this, we are bound to stop at least for a few seconds and pay out=r attention to it, and when we are doing it, the marketer behind the site becomes successful in advertising the product.

 8. Wild Posting

 In this type of advertising, static pictures are placed in numerous locations, mostly in urban-densely populated areas, obviously to gather more attention from the customers.
 It’s not that expensive and highly used for album releases, concerts etc.

 Guerilla Marketing Examples, Strategy and Ideas for Startups